 An easy way to determine which version of Linux you are running.

 Determining the exact version of Linux you are running is fairly simple.
+Use this command to find your Linux version.

 Simply use the command cat /etc/os-release